heyiamsudhir/Text-Summarization_Project/README.md

 In this project, we performed several data preprocessing steps to prepare our data for training machine learning models.
 Below is an overview of the preprocessing pipeline:

-1. Data Cleaning Task:
+1.Data Cleaning Task:

 Identify and address any issues or inconsistencies in the raw data.

 Steps:

-Handle missing values: Check for missing values in the dataset and decide on an appropriate strategy for dealing with them (e.g., imputation or removal).
+Handle missing values:Check for missing values in the dataset and decide on an appropriate strategy for dealing with them (e.g., imputation or removal).

 Remove duplicates: Identify and remove duplicate entries in the dataset to ensure data integrity.

 Handle outliers: Identify outliers and decide on an appropriate approach for handling them (e.g., removing or transforming outliers).